-Setup: being changed by any external registrar using its PIN.
+Setup: changed by any external registrar using its PIN.
 Devices can still be added to the wireless network using the Wi-Fi Protected Setup Push Button Configuration (WPS-PBC).
-It is still possible to change wireless networks settings with Manual Wireless Network Setup or Wireless Network Setup Wizard.
+It is still possible to change wireless networks settings with Manual Wireless Network Setup Wizard.